Laid Off vs. Fired: The Differences and Your Employees’ Rights

 What It Means to Be Laid Off

-Layoffs should not impact the employee’s ability to find a new role since layoffs are just a part of the business world.
+Getting laid off should not impact the employee’s ability to find a new role since layoffs are a regular part of the business world.
 They do not reflect poorly on the individual employee.
 In fact, they may often garner sympathy because being laid off can be a very stressful life event.

 What It Means to Be Fired

-Being fired can then negatively impact the employee as they move to a new role because it indicates that the employee did something to get themselves fired.
+Being fired can then negatively impact the employee as they search for a new role because it indicates that the employee did something to get themselves fired.

 The Differences Between Laid Off vs. Fired